 Table of Contents

-- Scrum Master, who guarantee the sprint are completed with right purpose and remove the obstacles.
+- Scrum Master, who guarantee the sprint is completed with the right purpose and remove the obstacles.

 - Scrum Team Members: usually 5-9 members depend on each project’s size.
 There would be no programmer, designer, tester, as can be seen in traditional software projects.
 The teams assign tasks to its own members, organise itself in the way that can deliver the best outcome.
 Every member has an equal role in the success of the system or sub-system.

 The two phrases – Plan and Finish – to define necessary steps including input and output data.
 There will be some iteration of the Plan.
 The plan set out initially is relative and can be changed later.